ryan00724/ScriptCam-Legal-/terms-of-use.md

 ## 9. Contact

-For questions, contact us at [your contact email or GitHub issues page].
+For questions, contact us at ryancrearydev@gmail.com.

 ---